Scrimmage-co/scrimmage-telegram-event-integration/README.md

 This repository contains the source code for the Scrimmage Telegram bot.
 Scrimmage - Telegram bot that allows you to convert events from you Telegram server into Scrimmage events.
-It is built using NestJS and Telegram.js.
+It is built using NestJS and Telegraf.

 ## Deployment